Doctoral Program Details

 - Applicants should also review the Graduate Studies Website for individual program specific requirements and tasks that must be completed prior to admission.
 See Graduate Studies Application Process.

 - International applicants are subject to additional requirements and application deadlines.
 See Procedures for International Students.

 - Official transcripts from a regionally or nationally accredited institution are required and should be sent directly to the UWG Admissions Office.

 Program-specific Admittance Guidelines

 Three letters of recommendations on official letterhead stationery.
 Academic letters are preferred although other professional letters will be accepted.
-Letters must arrive in sealed, signed envelopes with this form.
-(Send directly to the College of Social Sciences at address listed above).
+Letters must arrive in sealed, signed envelopes with the form (click to download).
+Please have the completed forms set directly to the College of Social Sciences at address indicated on the form.

 An official Graduate Record Examination (GRE) Score.
 There is no minimum but GRE scores will be considered in the applicant’s profile and must be submitted.
 The program will not accept scores more than 5 years old.
 For more information about the GRE, please visit the web site at www.gre.org/gentest/.
 GRE scores should be sent directly to the Admission’s Office.